View INSTANT Quotes

 Lifetime Tax-Free Income during retirement.

-Optimal structuring of an IUL is best done with an experienced advisor.
-Ogletree Financial can help.
+Optimal structuring of an IUL policy is best done with an experienced advisor.
+InsuranceQuotes2day can help.

 Frequently Asked Questions about Indexed Universial Life Insurance

-Most IUL policies have a rider that provides living benefits by allowing the insured to get paid a large portion of the death benefit in advance if they are diagnosed with a chronic, critical, or terminal illness.
+Most IUL policies have an added feature that provides living benefits.
+This allows the policyowner to receive a large portion of the death benefit in advance if they are diagnosed with a chronic, critical, or terminal illness.
 Some companies will also pay out benefits for long-term care expenses.

-Since Indexed Universal Life is insurance rather than an IRS controlled investment product, there are no restrictions on how much you can contribute each year to your policy.
+Since IUL is life insurance rather than an IRS-controlled investment product, there are no restrictions on how much you can contribute to your policy each year.